Invariants and Home Spaces in Transition Systems and Petri Nets: Reasoning with invariants, semiflows, and home spaces

-Invariants can be used to prove a rich array of behavioral properties of conceptual models such as LTS or Petri Net even within different settings.
-Analysis can be performed with incomplete information on the initial marking as shown in the first example below or on a subsystem exhibiting some compositionality ability.
-It can be described with parameters which will make the invariant calculus more complex but still tractable as shown in the subsequent example.
-It is then, sometimes though not always, possible to conclude avoiding a painstaking symbolic model checking or a parameterized and complex development of a reachability graph \cite{DRvB01}.
+Invariants, semiflows, and home spaces can be used to prove a rich array of behavioral properties of various conceptual models such as LTS or Petri Net even within different settings, in particular when using parameters.

+Analysis can be performed with incomplete information on the initial marking as shown in the first example below or even on a subsystem, exhibiting some compositionality ability.
+The model can be described with parameters which will make the invariant calculus of Section \ref{subsec: inv calculus} more complex but still tractable as shown in the subsequent examples.
+Most of the time, especially with actual system models, semiflows calculus can easily be performed and interesting invariants can be deduced since after all, most of the time specifications express invariants.
+It will then be possible to conduct an analysis avoiding a painstaking symbolic model checking or a parameterized and complex development of a reachability graph (see for instance, \cite{DRvB01}).

+In this section, we present four parameterized examples with their algebraic or arithmetic analysis to illustrate how the properties on semiflows and home states can be articulated.
+Some invariants are deduced from the structure of the Petri Nets in addition to the invariants directly deduced from semiflows.
+This is their combination which allows to prove behavioral properties (not only in terms of boundedness but also in terms of liveness).
+The two first ones show how to use invariants, semiflows, and elementary arithmetic reasoning.
+The third one is more elaborated.
+Coming from the telecommunication industry, it utilizes a proof by \textit{home spaces refinement}.
+The last one illustrates the difficult question of fairness and starvation.